rinchinov/ij-dbt-plugin/README.md

 <!-- Plugin description -->
 # DBT for PyCharm

-**Navigate Your dbt Projects with Unprecedented Ease**
+**Advanced dbt Navigation with Integrated Documentation Preview**

-The DBT is a specialized PyCharm plugin designed exclusively for data engineers and analysts working with dbt.
-It simplifies navigating through the intricate structure of dbt projects, allowing you to focus on what truly matters - your data.
+The DBT plugin for PyCharm revolutionizes how you navigate and understand your dbt projects, making it an indispensable tool for data engineers and analysts.
+With our latest update, navigating through the intricate structure of dbt projects has never been more intuitive or efficient.

-## Key Feature:
+## Key Features

-- **Advanced dbt Navigation:** Instantly jump to the definitions and references of macros, models, sources, and seeds within your dbt project.
-Our intuitive navigation system eliminates the hassle of manually searching through files, making your workflow seamless and efficient.
+- **Synchronized Navigation:** Dive deeper into your dbt project with enhanced navigation capabilities that intelligently sync with your project files.
+As you explore models, sources, and tests within PyCharm, the plugin dynamically highlights corresponding entries in the dbt documentation.
+This seamless integration between code and documentation not only streamlines your workflow but also enriches your project comprehension, facilitating effortless navigation through the complexities of dbt projects.

+- **Integrated dbt Docs Preview:** Complementing the advanced navigation, the DBT plugin now includes an integrated dbt Docs preview feature.
+Without leaving the comfort of your IDE, easily access and interact with your project's dbt documentation in a dedicated plugin window.
+This feature ensures that your project's data documentation is always just a click away, providing you with instant insights and information relevant to your current work context.

+Leverage the DBT plugin for PyCharm to transform your dbt project navigation and documentation review process.
+Experience a harmonious blend of development and documentation that elevates your productivity and project understanding to unprecedented levels.

 ## Prerequisites: